-Martina Bagnoli serves as the head of the Department of Medieval Art.
+Martina Bagnoli serves as the head of the Department of Medieval Art and the Department of Rare Books and Manuscripts.
 Research interests include monumental church decoration, illuminated manuscripts and Western medieval sculpture.
 She has recently curated an exhibition on medieval reliquaries, Treasures of Heaven: Saints, Relics and Devotion in Medieval Europe, co-organized with the Cleveland Museum of Art and with the participation of the Vatican Museums and the British Museum.
 MORE INFO →

 Basham was named Chief Operating Officer of the Walters Art Museum in 2012, and has overall responsibility for the effective financial and operations management of the Museum.
 As COO, she is a member of the museum’s executive management team that engages in strategic planning and will have direct responsibility in the areas of finance and accounting, human resources, information technology, security, capital projects, retail and café operations, and facilities management.

 Jo Briggs is in the 18th- and 19th- Century Art Department.
 Her published research has focused on nineteenth-century academic painting and its relationship to print culture.
 In spring 2015, Jo will act as point-curator for a small exhibition showcasing Jenny Carson's research on Maryland sculptor William Henry Rinehart and his studio practice in Rome.
 Jenny is Chair of the Department of Art History, Theory and Criticism at MICA, and recently was a fellow at the Smithsonian American Art Museum.
 MORE INFO →